theodorosmalezidis/Investment_Firm_Analytics/Reports/Advanced Report/README.md

 ## 2. Annual Client Retention Rate

-- **Purpose:** The retention rate when is high indicates low churn (few clients leaving), while a low retention rate indicates high churn (many clients leaving).
+- **Purpose:** The retention rate shows the percentage of clients from each cohort year (based on join date) who remained active at the end of the following year.
+A high rate indicates strong short-term retention, while a low rate signals early churn among newly acquired clients.

-- **Insight:** Identifies trends in client loyalty and retention effectiveness across different onboarding years, revealing patterns in long-term client engagement.
+- **Insight:** Measures how well the firm retains clients after one full year of onboarding.
+This highlights differences in early client engagement across years, helping identify which cohorts had stronger or weaker retention outcomes.

-- **Value:** Supports strategic planning by uncovering retention strengths or weaknesses, helping the firm improve client experience and improving customer loyalty.
+- **Value:** Enables the firm to evaluate the effectiveness of client onboarding and early relationship management.
+By tracking one-year retention across cohorts, the firm can refine marketing, onboarding, and service strategies to improve long-term client value.

-First I find the count of total clients who joined each year in the JoinedClients CTE and then those who remained active in the RetainedClients CTE, using a LEFT JOIN to align the two CTE s by year and calculate the retention rate as the percentage of retained clients relative to total clients joined, with the results ordered chronologically by year.
+First, I calculate the number of clients who joined in each year using the JoinedClients CTE.
+Then, in the RetainedNextYear CTE, I count how many of those clients were still active at the end of the following calendar year.
+These two datasets are aligned by cohort year using a LEFT JOIN, and the retention rate is computed as the percentage of retained clients relative to those who joined.
+The final query includes a year-over-year (YoY) difference to assess whether retention improved or declined compared to the previous cohort year, with results displayed in chronological order.

 ```sql
 WITH JoinedClients AS (